List Supported JFrog CLI Environment Variables

 Expected Output

-Each variable is printed on its own line, followed by an optional [Default: ...] value and a multi-line description:
+Each variable is printed on its own line, followed by an optional [Default: ...] value and a multi-line description.
+The following sample illustrates the format.

 $ jf options